What is Relativism?

-If the Bible is right, then the word 'relative' is not quite the right way to go.
-It's better to say "all truth is in relationship".
+Christian theology is, at its core, about relationships.
 The God of the Bible is in a relationship with a people (the Jews), called a "covenant".
-The Torah was given so that nation might know what it takes to live in a society of relationships that are in accord with God.
+The Torah was given in order that this covenant nation might know what it takes to live in a society of relationships that are in accord with God.
 The actions of God's Son, Jesus Christ, are done to restore the broken relationship of all people and all creation with God.
 The Church is defined by that relationship, and is called to relate to everyone else with the love of Jesus.
+One of the key acts of most Christian lives is the act of marriage, the relational oneness between two people.
 If God is a trinity, then there is a unique kind of relationship within God, though none of us are in any position to accurately describe it.
 (One of those big theological words, perichoresis, is often used when trying to describe God's inner relationship.)
-Also, it's said that "God is love", but 'love' itself is a relational term that is meaningless outside of relationship.
+In the Genesis account of the beginnings, God says, "Let us create humankind" (the 'us' is a relationship within God) "in our image" (we are made to be like God, inferring we will be able to relate with the aforementioned 'us').
+Also, it's said that "God is love", but 'love' is itself a relational term that is meaningless outside of relationship.
 (You don't just 'love'; you love someone or something.)
 God keeps working to bring us back to the relationship we had sundered.

-The life of following Christ is about being in a one-to-one relationship with God and with each person, whom Jesus calls on us to love.
+The life of following Christ is about being in one-to-one relationships with God and with each person, whom Jesus calls on us to love.
 While some in church circles speak too blithely about that one-on-one relationship, it is a critical one, both for you and for what God is doing.
 Having a relationship with someone who can't be heard or seen strikes many modern folks as being silly, a lot like the child who has an imaginary friend.
 But imaginary friends can't do what God does.
 Prayer is the communication through which the human-God relationship works; prayer (rightly understood) is the give-and-take between the best of friends.

 You can also check the dictionary definition of

 You can also check the dictionary for 'discipleship'.